 Talia Schaffer is a professor of English at Queens College CUNY and the Graduate Center CUNY.
+In 2018-2019 I am a Laurance S. Rockefeller Visiting Fellow at the University Center for Human Values at Princeton University.

 I am also planning a book on feminism and the archive.
 Anglo-American feminism, from the late 1970s through the 1990s, was conceptualized as a recovery project in which neglected works of women’s writing would literally be salvaged from obscurity.
 In the era of digitized archives, what happens to this core mission of academic feminism?
 This book project starts with a history of feminist research, but locates it in the context of changing views of work, the rise of professionalism and the growth of the information economy, from the nineteenth century onwards.